codebar/barcelona/processes/workshops-preparation/preparing-a-virtual-workshop.md

 + **In Trello:** Check the corresponding item in the `After the workshop` section.

-### Sending attendance email to those who did attend.
+### Sending attendance email to those who did not attend.

 TBD